 RG What is the best recipe for mashed potatoes?

-Chef Field – “Here is a short-cut sort-of recipe if you dont want to make/dont have enough time to make your own cranberry sauce.
+Chef Field - "Here is a short-cut recipe if you don't want to make/don't have enough time to make your cranberry sauce.
 Use Ocean Spray whole berry sauce.

 Chef Bilderback - "Make sure you've got someone ELSE lined up to do the dishes!
 Also, do NOT put a bunch of stuff down your disposal!
 Plumbers make a killing on Thanksgiving!

 Start a compost pile instead and save our planet.
-They may just look like carrot peels, but with all the other stuff, it adds up, and your poor pipes wont hack it.”
+They may look like carrot peels, but with all the other stuff, your poor pipes won't hack it."

-I hope you enjoyed these tips and please post your own or go over to my new Cooking Community, sign up and post your favorite recipes.
+I hope you enjoyed these tips.
+Please post your own or in the comments section, including some of your favorite recipes.

 Happy Thanksgiving Everyone